DuyguA/DuyguA.github.io/ChatbotIntro.md

 think sentence/time goes from left to right and builds a lattice.
 We'll come to this issue later on.)
 Especially in language modelling, DAGs provide uber-efficient solutions and used extensively in MT and ASR platforms.

+Many NLP tasks has special data structures invented for them: inverted index, Trie, Bloom Filter, different sorts of hash functions optimized on a spesific language...However, holding semantics data is not that straightforward(at least to me), put efficiency to the one side, even the simplest question: **What is the optimal representation/data structure for keeping the context information/dialogue flow** have many answers hence no state-of-art answer.

 Series will provide examples on German(morphologically complex), Turkish(morphologically rich, agglutinative) and English (morphologically not very interesting) languages.
 We'll discover banking/financial, sales and general customer care domains.